SoftwareAG/c8y-docs/content/protocol-integration/lora-actility-bundle/troubleshooting.md

 #### No device protocols configured

-This warning message shows up when no LoRa device protocol exists to be used for device registration.To resolve this, click on **Device protocols** to navigate to device protocols page where protocols are configured.
+This warning message shows up when no LoRa device protocol exists to be used for device registration.
+To resolve this, click  **Device protocols** to navigate to the **Device protocols** page where the protocols are configured.

 <img src="/images/device-protocols/lora-actility/lora-registration-no-devicetype.png" alt="No device protocol given for LoRa" style="max-width: 100%">